niztor/catsanddogsbybreeds/README.md

-# Cast And Dogs By Breeds
+# Cats And Dogs By Breeds

 Just a Simple Exercise App testing Retrofit API calls to public services